gvwilson/thirdbit/src/fiction/santas/index.md

 The santa tsk'ed.
 "People, that's what happened.
-People who kept wishing for bigger ray guns and explody things than their neighbors.
+People who kept wishing for bigger ray guns and explody things than their neighbors had.
 It all turned into speeches and, well, as you've seen.
 How's the tea?"